skatenewyorkcity/SimpleWebApp/README.md

 ```
 Feature - Pivot CRUD operations from MySql to Sequelize ORM
   Spike User Story - Research Sequelize implementation process
-  User Story - Translate SELECT query into Sequerlize ORM implementation
+  User Story - Translate SELECT query into Sequelize ORM implementation
-  User Story - Translate INSERT query into Sequerlize ORM implementation
+  User Story - Translate INSERT query into Sequelize ORM implementation
-  User Story - Translate UPDATE query into Sequerlize ORM implementation
+  User Story - Translate UPDATE query into Sequelize ORM implementation
-  User Story - Translate DELETE query into Sequerlize ORM implementation
+  User Story - Translate DELETE query into Sequelize ORM implementation
 ```
 Moving along lets begin...

 ### Planning our Sprints
 To secure short term delivery by taking into consideration Sprint capacity and load.
 Sprints on average last one to two weeks.
-For this app, we we'll be winging it (2-3 day Sprints?).
+For this app, we'll be winging it (2-3 day Sprints?).
 ```
 Sprint 1
 ```